LucasBBacon/character-sheet-designer/README.md

 ## Future Ideas

+- Add ability score generation methods (point buy, dice roll, standard array)
+- Calculate ability modifiers based on scores
-- Add ability scores, background, and equipment
+- Background and equipment
 - Support saving/loading characters from a database
 - Build a simple frontend to interact with the API
 - Export character sheets as PDF